 - You want to sell 100,000 copies of your latest book.

 - You want to get a book onto the New York Times bestseller list.

 Some goals are more “realistic” than others.
 Some goals might take years or even decades to achieve.

-Whatever your writing goals are, you might feel like they’re a very long way off.
+Whatever your writing goals are, you might feel that they’re a very long way off.
 If you’ve currently written a total of two short stories, ever, then making a full-time living writing fiction is going to take a while.

-- Set intermediate goals
+- Set intermediate goals for your writing

 - Get support from other writers